How we run checks

 Checkly runs your API & browser checks every x minutes, based on an interval you select.
 We have different minimum intervals for each check type:

-You can select one or more data center locations to run your check from.
+You can select one or more data center locations to run your checks from.
 We advise to always select at least 2 locations.
-There are two reason for this:
+There are two reasons for this:

-- The result is stored in our central database and any alerts are send where applicable.
+- The result is stored in our central database.

 - If the check fails, its retry strategy is executed.
 Based on the retry strategy, a check is retried one or multiple times.
 Any setup & teardown scripts are run again as part of the process.

 - Alerts are sent out in requested channels when the sequence is complete.
 It’s considered complete when the check run was successful or the final attempt was executed.
 We will send alerts only if the final attempt has failed (no alerts sent for the initial attempts)

 You can contribute to this documentation by editing this page on Github